 A number of modules throughout the degree will use supervised projects as a means of enabling you to put your technical understanding into practice.
 The extensive use of team-based projects will provide you with the opportunity to develop skills widely used by employers.
 In the final year, you will be expected to carry out a significant piece of research on a topic or practical methodology.
 You will receive support from a supervisor who will guide you in terms of how to carry out your research and will provide feedback to you.

 This is an essential part of life as a Queen’s student when important private reading, engagement with e-learning resources, reflection on feedback to date and assignment research and preparation work is carried out.

 - Work placements

 A student taking this programme is required to spend a year gaining professional experience in the industry in a paid full-time post.
 Students are helped to obtain suitable places and the School has excellent links with over 500 local, national and international employers such as Microsoft, Liberty IT, Kainos, IBM, Deloitte, BT, Citi Group, SAP and Dell.
-It is expected that students will gain a Licentiateship of the City and Guilds from this period of work experience.

 Details of assessments associated with this course are outlined below:

 - The way in which you are assessed will vary according to the Learning objectives of each module.
 Some modules are assessed solely through project work or written assignments.
 Others are assessed through a combination of coursework and end of semester examinations.
 Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction.